-First, the only reason why I called this “Mike Allton’s” was to make it clear that it’s based on my personal experience.
+First, the only reason why I called this “Mike Allton’s” guide to becoming a brand influencer was to make it clear that it’s based on my personal experience.
 I am not driving a Lamborghini and selling you a $97 system for you to achieve the same.
 It’s just a fun way to share the answer to a question I’ve been asked a lot.

 Second, there’s nothing quick about this.

 If you know me, you know I’ve never written a quick anything, so buckle up for a long, thorough post.
 And since we’re all friends here, I need to also point out that becoming an influencer is not a quick process either.

 But, before we get too much into that, let’s stop for a moment and make sure we’re all on the same page as to what an influencer is and what it means to be a Brand Influencer.

 At its core, being an influencer means that you are connected to other people who trust your opinion on one or more topics, and can potentially be influenced by that opinion.
 Which means we’ve stumbled on one of the truths about influencer marketing, which is that virtually everyone is an influencer, regardless of how small or large their online audience is.

 Understand that about yourself.
 You are an influencer already.